pforret/jekyll.forret.com/_posts/2005/2005-02-18-domain-names-in-flanders-and-wallonie-the-digital-divide.md

 Some more weird numbers:

   * being close to France does not seem to incite more DNS activity, however being close to Germany (the Rocherath/Sankt Vith area) has a positive effect.
-  * what&#8217;s with 3461 Molenbeek (Bekkevoort)?
+  * what's with 3461 Molenbeek (Bekkevoort)?
 Every town in the vicinity has a normal score (1,5-3 dom/100) but they are at 0,4.
 Is there some other demographic responsible for this (like: no ADSL available there, average age > 75 years)?
   * the 2nd best score is for 1831 Diegem: 20 dom/100, which might have something to do with the number of IT companies in its industry parks.
 But why does Werchter score 35 dom/100?
 Who registered those 1091 domains?
 [Rock Werchter](http://www.rockwerchter.be/)?
 A pro-active DNS registrar?